hbc/dc_2016_04/lessons/07_variant-calling-workflow.md

      # location to genome reference FASTA file
      genome=data/ref_genome/ecoli_rel606.fasta

-Make sure you are loading all the correct modules/tools for the script to run:

-    # set up our software environment...
-    source new-modules.sh
-    module load bwa
-    module load samtools
-    module load bcftools

 Now, walking thru the code, we can make some substitutions.
-To index with bwa and samtools we can run those commands on the genome variable ($genome) so these value aren't static & hardcoded:
+To index with bwa and samtools we can run those commands on the genome variable ($genome) so these values aren't static & hardcoded:

      bwa index $genome